linode/docs/docs/kubernetes/how-to-deploy-istio-with-kubernetes/index.md

 There are many ways to create a Kubernetes cluster.
 This guide will use the Linode k8s-alpha CLI.

-{{< note >}}
-The k8s-alpha CLI is planned to be deprecated in the near future and is reaching it's EOL.
-While it is still currently available to use, we recommend using alternative tools like [Terraform](https://www.terraform.io/docs/providers/linode/index.html), [LKE]()
-{{< /note >}}

 1. To set it up the Linode k8s-alpha CLI, see the
-[How to Deploy Kubernetes on Linode with the k8s-alpha CLI](https://www.linode.com/docs/kubernetes/how-to-deploy-kubernetes-on-linode-with-k8s-alpha-cli/) guide and stop before the "Create a Cluster" section.
+[How to Deploy Kubernetes on Linode with the k8s-alpha CLI](/docs/kubernetes/how-to-deploy-kubernetes-on-linode-with-k8s-alpha-cli/) guide and stop before the "Create a Cluster" section.

 1. Now that your Linode K8s-alpha CLI is set up, You are ready to create your Kubernetes cluster.
 You will need **3 worker nodes** and **one master** for this guide.
 Create your cluster using the following command: